Partial identification via conditional linear programs: estimation and policy learning: Decision making with de-biased bound estimators

 Just as with the de-biased BFS estimator, we can use the entropic estimator to estimate the lower bound on the expected objective value for a policy $\pi$, and then find the policy that maximizes this estimate.
 Fixing a regularization hyperparameter $\eta$, and denoting $\hat{\bm{p}}_L^\eta(x, \pi(x)) \equiv \bm{p}_L^\eta(\hat{\bm{b}}(x), \bm{c}(x, \pi(x)))$ as the solution to the entropic conditional linear program with policy value $\pi(x)$, we can find a policy $\hat{\pi}^\eta$ by solving

-It is more computationally straightforward to solve this optimization problem than to minimize the de-biased BFS estimator in \eqref{eq:primal_bound_est} due to differentiability issues.
-When the optimal BFS depends on the policy value $\pi(x)$, in some cases small perturbations to the policy value can lead to large changes in the optimal basis.
-In such cases, optimizing the de-biased BFS estimator in \eqref{eq:primal_bound_est} would require using gradient-free optimization methods.
+It is more computationally straightforward to solve this optimization problem than for the de-biased BFS estimator in \eqref{eq:primal_bound_est}.
+If the optimal BFS depends on the policy value $\pi(x)$, optimizing the de-biased BFS estimator in \eqref{eq:primal_bound_est} would require using gradient-free optimization methods.
 In contrast, the entropic estimator of the lower bound $\hat{\theta}_L^\eta(\pi)$ is differentiable with respect to the policy value $\pi(x)$ and so it can be optimized using standard gradient-based methods---though the overall objective is non-convex.
 Note, however, that each objective value and gradient computation requires solving the dual to the entropic conditional linear program for each unique value of the covariates $x$ in the sample, which can be computationally expensive for iterative optimization methods.

 We will compare this estimated decision policy $\hat{\pi}^\eta$ to two notions of an optimal policy: (i) the best-in-class policy that maximizes the true lower bound on the expected objective value, $\pi^\ast \in \argmax_{\pi \in \Pi} \ \theta_L(\pi)$, and (ii) the best-in-class policy that maximizes the entropic lower bound on the expected objective value, $\pi^\ast_\eta \in \argmax_{\pi \in \Pi} \ \theta_L^\eta(\pi)$.
 In each case we will measure the excess regret relative to the corresponding bound.